olliNiinivaara/Pikari/doc/pikari_man.md

 DESCRIPTION
 ===========

-Pikari is a web server and database for the Pikari rapid web application prototyping framework.
+pikari is a web server and database for the Pikari rapid web application prototyping framework.
 It serves files of application directory given as command line parameter to 127.0.0.1.
 Above all it serves as an end-point to *pikari.js* API, documented [here](http://htmlpreview.github.io/?https://github.com/olliNiinivaara/Pikari/blob/master/doc/pikari_API.html).